ddev/ddev.com/src/content/blog/arm64-apple-silicon-m1-ddev-local-what-does-it-all-mean.md

 ---
 title: "ARM64!
 Apple Silicon!
 M1!
 DDEV-Local!
 What does it all mean?"
 pubDate: 2020-11-18
+modifiedDate: 2020-12-16
+modifiedComment: "An Apple Silicon M1 prerelease [is now available](ttps://github.com/drud/ddev/releases)!
+See the release notes for installation details."
 author: Randy Fay
 featureImage:
   src: /img/blog/2020/11/apple-ddev.jpg